alexiglaser/COVIDPapers/README.md

 # COVIDPapers
 This repository conatains papers from my time at the Infectious Diseases Modelling team of the UK Health Security Agency (UKHSA), formerly Public Health England (PHE) during the COVID-19 pandemic.

-Some of these papers I was involved with, and others were linked due to the talk given at the PyData London meetup on 7th March 2023.
+Some of these papers I was involved with, and others were linked due to the talk given at the PyData London meetup on 7th March 2023 / LondonR meetup on 25th April 2024.

 The following are available online: